 In order to evaluate and transfer credit for the work that you have already completed at another regionally accredited college or university, we need your help.

 Only courses completed at a regionally accredited college or university, with a grade of C or better, will be considered for transfer credit.
 We do not transfer pass/fail courses.
 Courses are evaluated after an applicant has been admitted and cannot be reviewed prior to admission.
-A course credit evaluation will be emailed to the address used to submit your application shortly after you receive an admission letter.
+When your transfer credit evaluation is complete, you will receive a status update email at the email address you used when you submitted your transfer application to Tulane.
+To view your credit evaluation, login to your your Green Wave Portal and click “View Update.”

 Transfer students may satisfy Tulane’s first-year writing requirement if the course(s) are determined to be equivalent to ENGL 1010 at Tulane.
 If you receive liberal arts credit for a first-year writing course and not ENGL 1010, you have not satisfied the first-year writing requirement.
 You may appeal by submitting a course syllabus for reevaluation.
 Courses that transfer as ENGL 1010 must have required at least 30 pages of writing with revisions after instructor evaluation.
 They should have covered argument, analysis, research, and exposition.